AmpereComputing/ampere-perfkit-benchmarker/ampere/pkb/docs/README.md

 - Firewall disabled between SUT and Client(s)

 *For Cloud-based Tests*
-- APT will automatically create the system(s) and SSH keys required for connection under the hood (given a valid cloud YAML config)
+- APKB will automatically create the system(s) and SSH keys required for connection under the hood (given a valid cloud YAML config)

 ## Dependencies

-APT requires Python 3.11 and above, pip for package management, and a virtual environment for dependencies.
+APKB requires Python 3.11 and above, pip for package management, and a virtual environment for dependencies.
 Check the current version on your runner system with `python3 --version`.

 If the system does not already have Python 3.11 or higher, install it explicitly, e.g. *Fedora 38*